RaresCode/Countdown/README.md

 # Testing Countdown API

-Countdown API provides various ebay search endpoints for searching items, product details, customer reviews, seller data, deals and item suggestions.
-Testing Countdown API endpoints using postman with API chaining, multiple assertions and data driven testing.
+The objective of this project is to thoroughly test the Countdown API, specifically focusing on its various eBay search endpoints.
+The Countdown API provides functionalities for searching items, retrieving product details, accessing customer reviews, obtaining seller data, exploring deals, and generating item suggestions.

+To accomplish this, the project will utilize Postman, a popular API testing tool that allows for efficient testing, automation, and validation of API endpoints.
+The testing approach will involve API chaining, multiple assertions, and data-driven testing techniques to ensure comprehensive coverage and robust validation of the Countdown API.

 ## Features